gabrielesh/collectionbuilder-workshop/markdown.md

 There are two types of lists to use with Markdown, ordered and unordered lists.

 **Ordered Lists**
-To make an ordered list use numbers to make it.
-For every new list item add it on a new line.
+Use numbers to make an ordered list.
+Add every new list item on a new line.

 ```
 These are the digital collections used to making the digital exhibit.